 Students must have excellent academic records and strong professional and/or academic recommendations.
 Professional experience and demonstrated leadership skills will also be taken into account in admissions' decisions.
 Students must demonstrate proficiency in English.

 Admissions applications for the fall should be submitted by July 15 each year, but applications will be evaluated as soon as a file is complete.
-As the processing of student visas is often time-consuming, interested students are strongly encouraged to submit their application by June 1.
+As the processing of student visas is often time-consuming, international students are strongly encouraged to submit their application by June 1.
 A complete application file must include:

 - Completed application form.